 - We have very active chapters of the NHS (National Honor Society) and ACHS (American Christian Honor Society) for outstanding students in grades 10-12.
 Character, leadership, service, and scholarship are all entry requirements.

 - The FCTA (Future Christian Teachers Association) uses students as teachers’ aides.
 The Lord has called some of these young people into full-time Christian service because of this experience.

 - The Fifth Grade has a three-day trip to Atlanta to celebrate their completion of Elementary School.

 - The Junior Class hosts a formal Junior/Senior Banquet at one of Charleston’s well-known venues.

-- The Senior Class takes a trip to the Wilds Christian Camp and Washington, DC and surrounding areas.
-Memories of all the sightseeing and fellowship are an essential part of the NCS alumni mystique.
+- The Senior Class takes a trip to the Wilds and Washington, DC and surrounding areas.
+Memories of all the sightseeing and fellowship are an essential part of the NCS alumni experience.